ppKrauss/country-geotime/README.md

 # country-geotime
-*country-geotime* [dataset](https://github.com/datasets), for geospatial and time information related to country.
+*country-geotime* [dataset](https://github.com/datasets), for geospatial information related to countries.

 ## Introduction
 The iniciative of this repo comes from a discussion at [country-codes/issues/22](https://github.com/datasets/country-codes/issues/22) and [datasets/registry/issues/119](https://github.com/datasets/registry/issues/119#issuecomment-142620724).